We work collaboratively to develop and implement monitoring programs that support decision-making on a regional and national scale.

 Collaboration and data aggregation are integral to our work.

-We seek to support efficiencies in the collection of biodiversity data by facilitating collaboration and knowledge sharing.
+We seek to support efficiencies in data collection by facilitating collaboration and knowledge sharing.
 Together, we identify key questions for individual species, habitats, and landscapes and bring together the best available datasets to address critical biodiversity issues.
-We leverage the strengths and assets of partners and collaborators to advance biodiversity monitoring in Canada and around the world.
+We leverage the strengths and assets of partners and collaborators to advance biodiversity and habitat monitoring in Canada and around the world.

 TRANSLATING KNOWLEDGE